Seizeweb/makerskiff/README.md

 The case is intended to be built with the <a href="https://www.meanwell-web.com/content/files/pdfs/productPdfs/MW/Rt-65/RT-65-spec.pdf">Mean Well RT-65B</a>.

 The space for it is <strong>tight</strong> in the way I positioned it, but it should work.
 I made it work.
-There less than a centimiter to make the cables go from the terminals to the busboard and the AC inlet.
+There's less than a centimeter to make the cables go from the terminals to the busboard and the AC inlet.

 I highly recommend you cover the terminals with a bit of electrical tape as some of these will be carrying the mains and the RT-65B doesn't have a proper plastic cover.